vitekzkytek/PythonDataIES/README.md

 # Data Processing in Python (JEM207)

+Midterm exam - 6 April - [basic instructions](https://ies-python-midterm.s3.eu-central-1.amazonaws.com/Midterm_preview.pdf).
+The full instructions will be made public at 18:30.
+We will be available for questions on a Zoom call which is in the file.

+If there are students who follow this course (and wish to take the midterm) and are **not enrolled in SIS**, email [Jan Šíla](mailto:jan.sila@fsv.cuni.cz
+?subject=Add me to midterm) as soon as possible.
+Otherwise, you will not able to take part.

+Good luck!

 Students without a partner for a project can try to find one [here](https://docs.google.com/spreadsheets/d/1x54Adb2cWckD1ZM_EkpjjDwG69h67_Q8Ae1GGchORF8/edit?usp=sharing)

 The course site for the Data Processing in Python from [IES](http://ies.fsv.cuni.cz/).
 See information on [SIS](https://is.cuni.cz/studium/predmety/index.php?do=predmet&kod=JEM207).
 The course is taught by [Martin Hronec](mailto:martin.hronec@fsv.cuni.cz), [Vítek Macháček](mailto:vit.machacek@cerge-ei.cz) and [Jan Šíla](mailto:jan.sila@fsv.cuni.cz).